Archduchess Mathilda of Austria

 Archduchess Mathilde Marie Adelgunde Alexandra of Austria (25 January 1849 – 6 June 1867) was a member of the House of Habsburg-Lorraine as the daughter of Archduke Albert, Duke of Teschen.
-She was intended to become the Queen of Italy as the wife of Umberto I, but her early death prevented the marriage.
+She was intended to become the Queen of Italy as the wife of King Umberto I, but her early death prevented the marriage.

 Ancestry and family

 Mathilde was born on 25 January 1849 in Vienna as the third child and second daughter of Archduke Albert, Duke of Teschen (1817–1895), a Field Marshal in the Austro-Hungarian Army and Princess Hildegard of Bavaria (1825–1864).
 On her father's side, she was the great-granddaughter of Leopold II, Holy Roman Emperor, and on her mother's side, she was the granddaughter of King Ludwig I of Bavaria.
 She was named after her maternal aunts Mathilde Caroline, Grand Duchess of Hesse (1813–1862), Adelgunde, Duchess of Modena (1823–1862), and Princess Alexandra of Bavaria, with whom her mother was very close.

 Mathilde had two older siblings.
-Her sister Maria Theresa (1845–1927) became the wife of Duke Philip of Württemberg (1838-1917), while her brother Charles Albert (1847–1848) had already died of smallpox by the time Mathilde was born.
+Her sister Maria Theresa (1845–1927) became the wife of Duke Philip of Württemberg (1838–1917), while her brother Charles Albert (1847–1848) had already died of smallpox by the time Mathilde was born.